rahul1593/Vehicle-Detection-and-Tracking/README.md

 # Vehicle Detection and Tracking

-In this project, I have implemented a pipeline to find the cars in a video of moving cars on road by using HOG features and color histograms for training an Support Vector Classifier with "rbf" kernel, which is later used for classification.
+In this project, I have implemented a pipeline to find the cars in a video of moving cars on road by using HOG features and color histograms for training a Support Vector Classifier with "rbf" kernel, which is later used for classification.

 ## Important Files and Directories